ZaidQureshi/bam/README.md

 -------------------------------------------------------------------------------
 This code base requires specific type of hardware and specific system configuration to be functional and performant.

-#### FOR ASPLOS AOE: ALL OF THESE CONFIGURATIONS ARE ALREADY SET APPROPRIATELY ON THE PROVIDED MACHINE!

 ### Hardware Requirements ###
 * A x86 system supporting PCIe P2P
 * A NVMe SSD.
 Any NVMe SSD will do.